 Management uses valuation techniques to determine the fair value of financial instruments (where active market quotes are not available) and non-financial assets as described in Note 8 to these financial statements.
 Estimated fair values may vary from the actual prices that would be achieved in an arm's length transaction at the reporting date.

 4. Financial instrument risk

 Risk management objectives and policies

 The Cell is exposed to various risks in relation to financial instruments.
-The main types of risks are market risk, credit risk and liquidity risk.
-The Cell's financial assets and liabilities by category are summarised below.
+The Cell's financial assets and liabilities by category are summarised below: